gyulanemeth/bluefox.email/docs/design-systems/variables.md

 ---

 ### 4. Text variables
-Text variables store reusable text elements, such as company slogans, default headings, or dynamic text values.
+Text variables store reusable text elements, such as company slogans, default headings, dynamic text values, or legal copy in the footer.
+For example, a legal disclaimer or copyright notice in the footer can be managed as a text variable, ensuring consistency across all emails while allowing easy updates.

 - **Variable name** (e.g., `alt-text-website`)
 - **Variable text** (e.g., `Visit our website at https://bluefox.email`)
-- **Main variable** (true/false value indicates whether the variable is visible in the design system preview.)
+- **Main variable** (true/false) determines if it appears in the project creation dialog.
+Non-main variables can be changed later in project settings

 **Managing text variables**
 - **Create**: Click "Create" to add a new text.